Financial Aid & Scholarship Office

 Reasons that cannot be considered include:

-• Parent(s) no longer claim the student on their tax return
+• Parent(s) no longer claim the you on their tax return

-• Parent(s) refusal or inability to pay for the student's education
+• Parent(s) refuse or are unable to pay for your education

 Once an appeal is submitted, we will review the appeal and supporting documentation.
 If necessary, additional information may be requested.
-The student will be notified within eight weeks of the submission of a complete appeal.
+You will be notified within eight weeks of the submission of a complete appeal.

 To file a unusual circumstances dependency appeal, sign on to your Financial Aid Account and request a "Professional Judgement: Unusual Circumstances Appeal".
-If you don't have a Financial Aid Account, follow the instructions to create your Financial Aid Account
+If you don't have a Financial Aid Account, follow the instructions to create your Financial Aid Account.
+2024-25 unusual circumstances appeals must be received by April 25, 2025.

 1. A completed electronic dependency appeal form